dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0101.md

 Finally, another common unsupervised task is association rule learning, in which the goal is to dig into large amounts of data and discover interesting relations between attributes.
 For example, suppose you own a supermarket.
 Running an association rule on your sales logs may reveal that people who purchase barbecue sauce and potato chips also tend to buy steak.
 Thus, you may want to place these items close to each other.

+3 Notice how animals are rather well separated from vehicles, how horses are close to deer but far from birds, and so on.
+Figure reproduced with permission from Socher, Ganjoo, Manning, and Ng (2013), “T-SNE visualization of the semantic word space.”

 #### Semisupervised learning

 Some algorithms can deal with partially labeled training data, usually a lot of unlabeled data and a little bit of labeled data.
 This is called semisupervised learning (Figure 1-11).

 Some photo-hosting services, such as Google Photos, are good examples of this.
 Once you upload all your family photos to the service, it automatically recognizes that the same person A shows up in photos 1, 5, and 11, while another person B shows up in photos 2, 5, and 7.
 This is the unsupervised part of the algorithm (clustering).
 Now all the system needs is for you to tell it who these people are.
-Just one label per person,4  and it is able to name everyone in every photo, which is useful for searching photos.
+Just one label per person, 4  and it is able to name everyone in every photo, which is useful for searching photos.

 ![](./res/2020011.png)

 Figure 1-11.
 Semisupervised learning

 Most semisupervised learning algorithms are combinations of unsupervised and supervised algorithms.
 For example, deep belief networks (DBNs) are based on unsupervised components called restricted Boltzmann machines (RBMs) stacked on top of one another.
 RBMs are trained sequentially in an unsupervised manner, and then the whole system is fine-tuned using supervised learning techniques.

+4 That’s when the system works perfectly.
+In practice it often creates a few clusters per person, and sometimes mixes up two people who look alike, so you need to provide a few labels per person and manually clean up some clusters.

 #### Reinforcement Learning